elatov/elatov.github.io/_posts/2012-10-08-vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions.md

 	> \# esxcli storage core device detached remove -d naa.50060160c46036df50060160c46036df
 	>
 >
-> The reference to the device configuration is permanently removed from the ESXi host&#8217;s configuration.
+> The reference to the device configuration is permanently removed from the ESXi host's configuration.

 ### Upgrade VMware storage infrastructure